 Website security is a major concern as of late as cyber-attacks are growing quickly by the number.
 As a small website or blog owner, you may believe that you don’t need to worry about your website, as there is no valuable content on it and you therefore will not be targeted.
 Regardless of how trivial the content on your website might be, you are still at risk.
+Taking preemptive action to protect your website can help prevent the need for spending money on data recovery, or trying to recovery from a total loss of your data.

 Many hackers are interested in a website, not for stealing any data or corrupting the site, but rather to use it for some even more sinister purpose, like sending out spam mail, using the server to distribute illegal files or even for Bitcoin mining.